Indonesian quake and tsunami devastates coast, many victims

 An AP reporter saw bodies partially covered by tarpaulins and a man carrying a dead child through the wreckage.

+In the nearby city of Donggala a large bridge with yellow arches that spanned a coastal river had collapsed.

-Indonesian TV showed a smartphone video of a powerful wave hitting Palu, with people screaming and running in fear.
+Indonesian TV showed a smartphone video of a powerful wave hitting Palu at dusk, with people screaming and running in fear.
 The water smashed into buildings and a large mosque already damaged by the earthquake.

 Communications with the area are difficult because power and telecommunications are cut, hampering search and rescue efforts.

-Note: This story has been corrected to show the collapsed bridge is in Donggala.